-Journey through heartland New Zealand and discover hidden valleys, vast rolling farmland and ancient native bush.
-Best driven over two days, you'll experience real kiwi backcountry where the journey is as much a part of the adventure as the destination.
-Discover secret swimming holes, explore scenic walks and hikes, experience high altitude horse treks as well as world class gardens, heritage collections and delicious artisan producers dotted along the way.
+Journey through heartland New Zealand and discover hidden valleys, vast rolling farmland and ancient native forest.
+Over two days, you'll experience real kiwi backcountry where the journey is as much a part of the adventure as the destination.

-Beginning in Mangaweka, make sure to check out the iconic Main Street tucked away just off the main highway.
-This is a main road frozen in time – the perfect place take a stroll, and you'll feel like you've been transported to the early 1900's!
-From Mangaweka, head north and turn right into Ruahine Road.
+Before you begin, be sure to check out Mangaweka's iconic Main Street.
+This is a main road frozen in time, you'll feel like you've been transported to the early 1900's.